-- A. Staff will continue to post all documents and reports on the MPO website in a timely manner. - B. Continued evaluation of the InterLinc web page to better address the needs identified in the Americans with Disabilities Act. - C. Continue looking into techniques that will further develop the "Visualization Toolbox" to provide the most effective techniques in helping people understand events within the transportation planning process.
+- A. Staff will continue to post all documents and reports on the MPO website in a timely manner. - B. Continued evaluation of the InterLinc web page to better address the needs identified in the Americans with Disabilities Act. - C. Continue looking into techniques that will further develop the "Visualization Toolbox" to provide the most effective techniques in helping people understand events within the transportation planning process. - D. Add multilingual tool to the MPO web page for Limited English Proficiency (LEP) community.

-A. Post documents and reports on the MPO website On-going activity B. Evaluation of the InterLinc web page On-going activity C. Continue developing the "Visualization Toolbox" On-going activity
+A. Post documents and reports on the MPO website On-going activity B. Evaluation of the InterLinc web page On-going activity C. Continue developing the "Visualization Toolbox" On-going activity E. Add multilingual tool to the MPO web page January 2018